ArghaSarker/ArghaSarker/README.md

 - Ran experiments comparing prompting strategies and measured their impact on segmentation quality and robustness.
 - Used xAI techniques to interpret predictions, analyze failure cases, and strengthen confidence in model behavior to improve trustworthiness for biomedical image applications.

-### 🤓 Ask a Nerd
+### 🤓 Ask a Nerd: A RAG-based document analysis application
 **Demo** [https://github.com/ArghaSarker/Ask-a-Nerd]

-A RAG-based document analysis application that lets users upload PDFs and chat with their content using LangChain, OpenAI, and vector search.
+- Built a PDF-based chatbot that allows users to upload documents and ask questions about their content.
+- Implemented a Retrieval-Augmented Generation pipeline using LangChain, OpenAI embeddings, and vector search to retrieve relevant document chunks.
+- Designed an interactive Panel interface with conversation history, document configuration, and a database tab showing retrieved sources for better transparency.

 ### ㊗ LLM_project: A code base to test FLAN-T5 model on diologue Summarization capability with LoRA